In this article

 Small businesses that don’t have an ever-flowing fount of cash, however, don’t have the luxury to do so.
 It is far better to stick to the tried-and-tested methods of getting customers, and referral marketing is as reliable as it gets.

-Still, while big companies like Dropbox and Airbnb found big success with their referral programs, replicating their exact same strategy might not work for your business.
+Still, while big companies like Dropbox and Airbnb found big success with their referral programs, replicating their exact same strategy and referral message might not work for your business.
 For your particular product offering, you will need to find a way to make your referral program resonate with your target customers.

 Thankfully, there are many different ways to offer a referral program.
-Some of these include offering discounts, product giveaways, exclusive deals, gift cards, and even cash.
+Some of these include offering discounts, product giveaways, exclusive deals, gift cards, QR code menus, and even cash.

 If you're not sure how to implement a referral program that fits your small business and your customers, here are some examples that might inspire you.

-(NOTE: If you’re looking for an easy-to-setup referral program, try it free here.)
+(NOTE: If you're looking for an easy-to-setup referral program or referral program template, try it free here.)

-Upon referring their friends, Happy Pupsik customers will earn 250 points when a friend makes his or her first purchase.
-The referral gets 100 points, and a bonus discount to boot.
+Upon referring their friends, happy Bandier customers will earn $25 in points when a friend makes the first purchase.
+The referred friend also gets $25!

 And it doesn’t just stop there.
 Referring customers will continue to earn points for any succeeding purchases that their referrals make.
 What’s not to love about unlimited rewards?